Gochugaru, Korean Hot Pepper Flakes 고춧가루

 Are you making your own kimchi?
 Organic gochugaru is a must-buy ingredient.

-You can buy 100% Korean Produced, USDA Certified Organic Gochugaru, Sun-dried Red Hot Chili Pepper Flakes online here.
+You can buy 100% Korean Produced, USDA Certified Organic Kosher Gochugaru, Red Hot Chili Pepper Flakes online here.

 Check the expiry date